DC State Fair Sustainability Goals

 YOU CAN HELP!

-Help us reduce waste at the Fair by bringing your own water bottle, coffee mug, utensils, and/or bags.
+Help us reduce waste at the Fair by bringing your own water bottle (no glass), coffee mug, utensils, and/or bags.
 Divert waste away from landfills and incinerators by taking advantage of the Fair’s composting and recycling at waste stations.

-*Earn the free reusable cup through the following steps: take a picture of yourself using your own utensils at the DC State Fair on September 8, post the picture to Instagram while tagging @dcstatefair, and show the post to a Board member during the Fair.
+*Earn the free reusable cup through the following steps: take a picture of yourself using your own utensils to eat food bought from a vendor at the DC State Fair on September 8, post the picture to Instagram while tagging @dcstatefair, and show the post to a Board member during the Fair.

 Sign up here by August 25 if you want to help other Fairgoers sort waste by volunteering at the Fair’s waste stations, with bins for compostables, recyclables, and trash.